prahaladbelavadi/codahale.com/_posts/2009-05-16-what-makes-jersey-interesting-injection-providers.md

 }
 {% endhighlight %}

+Now both our resource class and our `LocaleProvider` are composed and testable.

+I love it when a plan comes together.

 tl;dr
 -----

-Jersey has an internal dependency injection system which allows you to write small, focused classes to extract aspects of an HTTP request -- in our case, the request's locale -- and inject them into your resource classes as an object of an appropriate type.
+Jersey has an internal dependency injection system which allows you to write small, focused classes to extract aspects of an HTTP request--in our case, the request's locale--and inject them into your resource classes as an object of an appropriate type.
 This makes for smaller, more composed, more testable resource classes, which in turn makes for an application which is easier to change.